tomasgiden/tomasgiden.github.io/content/blog/adaptability-is-eating-agile-s-lunch.md

 Good luck building a product your users will love to make theirs!
 And good luck finding your pots of gold.

-This article was also published on Transforming Embedded [here](https://transformingembedded.sigmatechnology.se/insight-post/adaptability-is-eating-agiles-lunch/ "Adaptability is eating Agile's lunch").
+_This article was also published on Transforming Embedded_ [_here_](https://transformingembedded.sigmatechnology.se/insight-post/adaptability-is-eating-agiles-lunch/ "Adaptability is eating Agile's lunch")_._